gddens/World_Happiness_Visualization/README.md

 We wanted to see if there were any similarities between the data points.
 We used Hierarchical Clustering and Scientific Python `scipy` for this to group together the data points with similar characteristics.
 The results and plots are shown in `static/images/Dendrograms` folder.
 The higher the horizontal lines, the less similarity there is between the clusters.

-# Tableau
+# 4. Tableau
 For some of the visualizations shown in the webapp, Tableau has been used  <a> https://public.tableau.com/views/Book2_16380679399500/Overview?:language=en-US&:display_count=n&:origin=viz_share_link </a>

-The three features that have the most influence on the Life Ladder scores are plotted for each country, where the countries show as clusters on the maps.
+The average values for the three most influential features are plotted using clustering of the countries.
 Furthermore, each countries Life Ladder is shown in a bar plot against the years, a bit like a pivot table.

-## 5. Web application
+# 5. Web application

 Initial design of the webapplication is shown below: